Brain Cancer In Dogs

 Many brain tumors can be difficult to detect without proper testing and can display similar symptoms to ear infections or other conditions.
 Often times, symptoms can continue to increase and a diagnosis may be delayed.
 Time is of the essence and understanding the signs and symptoms of a brain tumor is vital for early detection.

 “Even at 11 years old, Cosmo was a bundle of energy and a graceful runner.
 [I] knew something was wrong when Cosmo fell down while playing and started bumping into furniture.
 In just a few weeks, Cosmo’s health had deteriorated, and he was barely able to lift up his head.” -Lori Young, Pet Parent to Pet Hero Cosmo

 Signs and Symptoms of Brain Cancer in Dogs

-If your pet displays these signs or symptoms of brain cancer, have your dog examined by your primary care veterinarian as soon as possible.
+If your dog displays these signs or symptoms of brain cancer, have him or her examined by your primary care veterinarian as soon as possible.

 - Seizures – This is the most common initial sign of a brain tumor.
 Symptoms can include collapsing, jerking, stiffening, twitching, loss of consciousness, drooling, chomping, tongue chewing, or foaming at the mouth.
-Pets can fall to the side and make paddling motions with their legs.
+Dogs can fall to the side and make paddling motions with their legs.
 Call your veterinarian as soon as possible if your dog begins to have seizures

 - Abnormal Behavior – The brain is responsible for many functions, including emotions and behavior.
-Your pet is showing signs of increased aggression, loss of learned behavior, depression/dullness, or lethargy
+Your dog is showing signs of increased aggression, loss of learned behavior, depression/dullness, or lethargy

-- Vision Loss – Your pet has trouble seeing out of one or both eyes, pupils are dilated or movement seems uncoordinated
+- Vision Loss – Your dog has trouble seeing out of one or both eyes, pupils are dilated or movement seems uncoordinated

 - Food and Water Intake Changes – Your dog is displaying signs of increased or decreased hunger or thirst